Finding What You Need in PDFs¶

 <ElementCollection[TextElement](count=1)>

-# Find all text elements that are NOT bold
+# Find all text that's NOT bold

 non_bold_text = page.find_all('text:not(:bold)')